Arekussa/project-03-website-background-video/README.md

  - JavaScript ✿

 ︵‿︵‿୨♡୧‿︵‿︵

+ ╰┈➤ This is a website project whose attraction is the background, which is a video (˶ᵔ ᵕ ᵔ˶).
  >check the project here ૮₍ ˶ᵔ ᵕ ᵔ˶ ₎ა : [project-03-website-background-video](https://project-03-website-brackground-video.netlify.app/)
 >
 >The videos used as background were extracted from this video from the YouTube platform: [Benjamín Valenzuela Wallis - Fauna de Chile](https://www.youtube.com/watch?v=K6d0BWmRIAk&t=72s), leave your like for the beautiful work ( ๑ ˃ᴗ˂)و ♡.